How to Photograph the Milky Way

 We’re actually looking out into our own solar system when we gaze skywards, and from our vantage point on Earth, the Milky Way appears to be a faint band that arches across the sky.
 The 400 billion distant stars are so densely packed that their combined light appears to us as a milky cloud, but to see this amazing sight you’ll have to head for the hills or anywhere away from the city lights.
 Pick a clear night, point your camera up and prepare to be amazed!

-There’s no denying you’ll need a dark, clear night, a remote location away from light pollution and also for there to be no moon.
+There’s no denying you’ll need a dark, clear night, a remote location away from light pollution (and also for there to be no moon) for Milky Way photography.
 The moon can be handy for photographing some night scenes, by helping to illuminate the foreground, for example.
 However, the moon tends to wash the sky out when it’s present, with only the brightest of stars showing through.
 So, for night sky and Milky Way photography, you need a pitch black sky.
 For help in finding an area away from light pollution, check out this handy light pollution map to get an idea of places to visit near you.

-Well, you won’t get far without your camera!
-Digital is preferred: DSLR or Mirrorless Interchangeable Lens Camera which has a full frame sensor, offering the best low light performance.
+Well, you won’t get far with Milky Way photography without your camera!
+Digital is preferred: a DSLR or Mirrorless Interchangeable Lens Camera which has a full frame sensor, offering the best low-light performance.
 These cameras tend to bring the benefits of being able to shoot in raw, as well as using a manual mode to take full control.

 You’ll need a sturdy tripod that will keep the camera still throughout long exposure times.
 Even the slightest knock or gust of wind can cause camera shake, making your images blurry, so it’s vital to have a good solid tripod.
 Another important piece of kit not to forget is a torch, and one that has a red light is preferred as you’ll still be able to see but it won’t dazzle you.